iOS SDK - Supporting Push Notifications

 }

-// If the user granted permission for notifications, register for remote notifications
+// If the user granted permission, register for remote notifications

 if granted {

-// Ensure that the registration for remote notifications is done on the main thread
+// Ensure registration is done on the main thread

 DispatchQueue.main.async {